willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/dando-suporte-ao-seu-codigo-em-varios-sistemas-operacionais.md

 ...
 ```

 We will also add the `"node_js"` field, which will be our information about the NodeJS versions that the tasks should be used in our tasks.
-In our case we will only add one version, but we could add several others based on our support needs, for example.
+In our case, we will only add one version, but we could add several others based on our support needs, for example.

 ```
 ...